-Raindance Film Festival invites UK and International producers and filmmakers to submit their films to its 27th edition that will take place from 18 – 29 September 2019 in central London.
+Raindance Film Festival invites UK and International producers and filmmakers to submit their films to its 28th edition that will take place in Autumn 2020 (exact dates tbc) in central London.

 The Raindance Film Festival aims to show the very best in new cinema from the UK and around the world and specialises in first-time directors and discovery.